 I stir from shallow sleep, the faint memory of a dream of a voice still on my mind.
 I haven’t really known any other sort of sleep since the birth, in truth.
+Nonetheless, I made it a point to get home an eco-friendly Bed Base in hopes of warding off insomnia.
 Mothers sleep like soldiers who’ve seen combat; a combination of the lingering trauma of giving birth, and the alertness of knowing you might be in the thick of it again at any moment.
 You still sleep with your ears open, even when you don’t need to any more.

 A year on and I still don’t sleep right.